 Figure 2: Schematic steps during BB process

 The real world is 3-D and nearly all containers produced do have unsymmetrical thickness distribution, even though the mold shape is axis-symmetric.
 Simulation helps to understand and classify all mechanisms or effects which are responsible for unsymmetrical thickness distribution.
 Some mechanisms are hidden and coupled with each other and therefore it is very difficult to distinguish between them by experiments.

-For instance, when one experiences a certain unexpected container wall thickness distribution (e.g. too much glass in the neck area), it is sometimes not clear, what are the reasons:
+For instance, when one experiences a certain unexpected container wall thickness distribution (e.g. too much glass in the neck area), it is sometimes not clear, what the reasons are:

 Cross section of container produced